SouthernMethodistUniversity/hpc_docs/_sources/examples/conda/README.md

 packages you would like to install.
-If you have packages that need to be installed with `pip`, you should include `pip` in the dependencies as above and you can list the specific packages like the above as `pip_package1`, etc. and/or you can have all the `pip` packages in a `requirments.txt` file.
+If you have packages that need to be installed with `pip`, you should include `pip` in the dependencies as above and you can list the specific packages like the above as `pip_package1`, etc. and/or you can have all the `pip` packages in a `requirements.txt` file.

 Once you have made the `environment.yml` file, you can create the environment
 with: